kirotawa/pluginsinpython/README.md

     - This new version does not use sivy.net more.
     - Using Lastfm API + PIL to create the image.

-    - About: this plugin get you lastfm top10 artists and basead on a period that you chosen by yourself show a image in right side of you rhythmbox.
+    - About: this plugin get your lastfm top10 artists and basead on a period that you chosen by yourself show a image in right side of you rhythmbox.

 ### How to install #